manticoresoftware/manticoresearch-php/docs/lowlevelclient.md

 $response = $client->insert($doc);
 ```

-If the index is part of a cluster, the `body` must also contain the cluster name:
+If the index is the part of a cluster, the `body` must also contain the cluster name:
 ```
 $doc = [
     'body' => [